 Reviewing Your Car Repair Estimate: Parts

-Hopefully, there will be a line-by-line list of parts (maybe even including the part numbers) for the repair.
-Actually, the part numbers may not be on the initial estimate, because the service writer may simply not had time to look them up.
-And if you’re getting some routine work done, like a brake service for example, the shop’s advertised price may simply include any parts that may be needed.
-Routine brake repairs are an example, with new pads, minor hardware, disc surfacing and labor all bundled into one fixed price.
-Other more complicated repairs may require some diagnostics before a firm estimate can be made.
+There may be a line-by-line list of parts (maybe even including the part numbers) for the repair.
+But if you’re getting some routine work done, like a brake service for example, the shop’s advertised price may simply include any parts that may be needed.

-- Used parts have the potential to save you a substantial amount of money, at least initially.
+You could save you a substantial amount of money by installing used parts, at least initially.
 The willingness of any shop to install used parts is a function of their availability (is there an auto recycling center, sometimes referred to as a “junkyard” nearby?), the type of clientele, and your level of desperation.
-Generally, used normal-wear items like brake discs, shocks, alternators and starters are not an overall savings long-term.
+Generally, it’s not wise to install used normal-wear items like brake discs, shocks, alternators and starters.
 On the other hand, if you’re traveling through a remote part of the country with an oddball car, a used part might get you back on the road sooner.
 Generally, your best value isn’t a used part because you really have no idea of its history, or how long it will last once its installed on your car.

 Reviewing Your Car Repair Estimate: Labor